Smeins/Smeins/README.md

 ========================================

-Database automation on SAP HANA DB
+Database automation on SAP HANA DB systems
 -----------------------------

 Atm working on the automation of SAP HANA DB systems, cluster switching and high availability.